sunfmin/redisgosearch/README.md

 }
 ```

-You want a user to be able to search any word or combination of `Title` or `Content`.
-Two data samples are:
+You want to be able to search on the `Title` and `Content` fields.
+Let's create two blog entries to index.

 ```go
 Entry {